Live events and live outputs

 In order for content to be presented in a playable rendition, a Live Output is required.

-Live outputs are a timeshift buffer that persists to Azure blob storage as the asset is being streamed.
-It defines the packaging parameters for a live event.
+Live Outputs manage a timeshift buffer (or DVR) that persists to an asset in storage as the content is being streamed.
 A Live Event on its own will encode video, but will not write that video to a permanent location.
 This is what Live Outputs achieve.